regular030/Grapple-Game_NAME_TBD/README.md

-If you want to use my project please contact me via Gmail at: yyse214@gmail.com
+If you want to use my project please contact me via Gmail at: yyse214@gmail.com or Discord at "regular030saturn"

 Minimum specs:
 4GB VRAM (2 might work but it could be pushing it)